 Course familiarisation day

-On Sunday 6 May we'll take you out for a guided tour of the courses.
+Come out with us for a guided tour of the courses.
 More details here

 Registration takes place on SATURDAY 8 JUNE, the evening before the race, from 5pm until 6.30pm.
 It will be in the Triangle Leisure Centre car park by the main entrance.
 We strongly recommend you register at this time.

 The Triangle Leisure Centre